Conducting for Film

 Unlocking the secrets of session recordings

-Budapest 2026 (Dates TBC)
+Budapest 1st-4th October 2026

 Conducting for a film, tv or game session recording is unlike anything else.
 Here, time literally IS money.
 Recording with a full, 70-piece orchestra costs upwards of £90 per minute, with venues like Abbey Road costing many times more.